doruirimescu/decision-making/README.md

 * The model describes the setup for the decision making problem
 * The model consists of several parameters that aid in decision making
 * The model is created by the user
-* The model is stored in a json file
+* The model is stored in a binary file
+* The datasets of the model are stored in json files

 ### TODO
 - [ ] Model can be based on SWOT